How much do window cleaners earn?

 How much do window cleaners earn in the UK?

-As a window cleaner in the UK, you can expect to earn a window cleaner yearly salary starting at around £9,270 as an apprentice.
+As an apprentice window cleaner in the UK, you could earn a window cleaner yearly salary starting at £9,270.
 That can go up to somewhere in the region of £44,370 as a window cleaning limited company owner.

-The exact salary you can earn as a window cleaner will depend on your qualifications, skills, experience, and where you’re based – as well as the size and complexity of the window cleaning jobs you do.
+The exact salary you can earn as a window cleaner will depend on your qualifications, skills, experience, and where you’re based.
+This is on top of the size and complexity of the window cleaning jobs you do.

 Level | Per hour | Per day | Per year | Business Costs* | Approximate Take Home Pay |